 We are proud of our school and its achievements, and we ask parents to ensure that children are provided with the correct school uniform which reflects our vision and values.
 Each item should be clearly named.

 The school uniform is:-

-- stiff collared white shirt,
+- stiff collared white shirt (not polo shirt),

-- grey school trousers or dkirt (shorts or pinafore dress are also allowed),
+- grey school trousers/shorts or skirt/pinafore dress

 - royal blue cardigan or v-neck jumper with the school badge,

 - summer dresses of blue quarter-inch check gingham on white may be worn in the summer term,

 - black shoes.
 No boots or trainers.